dustinlyons/nixos-config/README.md

 # Dustin's Nix / NixOS config

 # Overview
-Welcome to my Nix and NixOS configuration!
-Here, you'll find "dotfiles" I share across my personal machines and servers.
-This includes
+Hey there!
+Welcome to my Nix and NixOS configuration.
+Here you'll find my "dotfiles" that I use on my personal machines and servers, like my M1 Macbook Pro, my NixOS workstation, and even the VMs running in my home-lab.

-* M1 Macbook Pro
-* NixOS workstation
-* VMs running in my home-lab

-Whether you're looking to configure your own Nix or NixOS installation or just use this code as an example-- stay awhile.
-There's hopefully something here you'll find interesting.
+Whether you're looking to set up your own Nix or NixOS installation or just want to take a look at my code for inspiration, you're in the right place.
+I've spent a lot of time making my NixOS config as simple and user-friendly as possible, and it's been a blast.

-I've put in a lot of time and effort to make my NixOS configuration as simple and user-friendly as possible.
-It's been a year-long journey of continuing to abstract and evolve my daily life, both personally and professionally, and I've had a blast doing it!
 Nix and the [communities](https://github.com/nix-community/emacs-overlay) around [nixpkg](https://github.com/NixOS/nixpkgs) have made it all possible.

-To help you get started, you'll find my [steps for bootstrapping a new virtual machine](https://github.com/dustinlyons/nixos-config/blob/main/vm/README.md), which can also be applied to a bare metal (i.e, no hard disk partition) setup.
-For MacOS instructions, see details further below.
-Additionally, if you don't know much about Emacs, take a look at my [literate configuration](https://github.com/dustinlyons/nixos-config/blob/main/common/config/emacs/Emacs.org).
-You'll get a sense of what Emacs can do (spoiler: it's not just an IDE.)
+To get you started, I've included my [steps for bootstrapping a new virtual machine](https://github.com/dustinlyons/nixos-config/blob/main/vm/README.md) that also work for a bare metal setup.
+For MacOS instructions, just check out the details further below.
+And if you're new to Emacs, take a look at my [literate config](https://github.com/dustinlyons/nixos-config/blob/main/common/config/emacs/Emacs.org).
+I love hacking Emacs and you'll see it's much more than an IDE.

-Tools like Nix and Emacs make it all possible for me.

-If you have any questions about the project or run into any issues, please don't hesitate to open a Github Issue.
-I'm always happy to help and offer my support.
-So, let's dive in and start configuring!
+I've been using tools like Nix and Emacs to make my daily life both personally and professionally better, and I hope you'll find something here that will help you too.
+If you have any questions or run into any issues, feel free to open a Github issue.
+I'm always happy to help.

 # Layout